 If this is your first trip with your child, you probably need some guidance.
 And we some tips on how to choose the right booster car seat for travel!

 Because they are heavy.
-When you have to manage your child, a stroller, a diaper bag, your own bag, and a booster, weight plays a big part.
+When you have to manage your child, a stroller, a diaper bag, your own bag, and a booster seat, weight plays a big part.

-And then we’ll also show you several backless, foldable, and even inflatable boosters that can pretty much fit in your carry-on.
+And then we’ll also show you several backless, foldable, and even inflatable booster seats that can pretty much fit in your carry-on.

 Those are all questions you need to consider if you’re not sure which type is right for you.
-If you’re renting a car and you’ll be driving around a lot, then I think you will be fine with a high-back booster.
-But if you’re going to take taxis, then definitely consider a backless booster – think of going sightseeing with your little one, and lugging around a high-back booster while trying to take cute photos.
+If you’re renting a car and you’ll be driving around a lot, then I think you will be fine with a high-back booster seat.
+But if you’re going to take taxis, then definitely consider a backless booster seat – think of going sightseeing with your little one, and lugging around a high-back booster seat while trying to take cute photos.